elastic/ml-cpp/dev-tools/docker/README.md

 A Docker image that can be used to run a subset of the ES integration tests.

 This image is not intended to be built regularly.
+If changing the *Dockerfile* in any way:

+ 1. Increment the version
+ 2. Build a new image

 ### Build script: dev-tools/docker/build_linux_jdk.sh